ad0nis/ntlm_relay_gat/README.md

-# Impacket Relay Gat
+# NTLM Relay Gat

 ![gat](img/gat.png)

 ## Description

-Relay Gat is a powerful tool designed to automate the exploitation of NTLM relays using `ntlmrelayx.py` from the Impacket suite.
-By leveraging the capabilities of `ntlmrelayx.py`, Relay Gat streamlines the process of exploiting NTLM relay vulnerabilities, offering a range of functionalities from listing SMB shares to executing commands on MSSQL databases.
+NTLM Relay Gat is a powerful tool designed to automate the exploitation of NTLM relays using `ntlmrelayx.py` from the Impacket tool suite.
+By leveraging the capabilities of `ntlmrelayx.py`, NTLM Relay Gat streamlines the process of exploiting NTLM relay vulnerabilities, offering a range of functionalities from listing SMB shares to executing commands on MSSQL databases.

 ## Features